 Herman Bir and Oliva Stein met in Fort Wayne around 1916.
 Herman, recently widowed, heard Olivia singing in the choir loft at Precious Blood Catholic Church.
 They were married during the Spanish flu epidemic of 1918, when public gatherings were not allowed due to spreading the sickness.
 Joseph Collins put together this video documentary with his cousin, Joe Bir, about that time in history and posted it February 24, 2019 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 107, daughter of the late Estella E. Shinabarger VanCuren and Leroy E. VanCuren, died October 11, 2014.
 Two sons, David William (Diana Wiley) Blackledge and Robert Donald (Sally McCollum) Blackledge.
 Graduated with a teaching degree during the Great Depression when Indiana passed a law saying that married women couldn't be teachers.
 With her husband and young child moved to the Philippines.
 Her husband was in a prisoner of war camp during World War II and died in 1945.
 She and her children came back to Fort Wayne where she taught school for 28 years, eventually becoming a principal at Price and Southern Heights elementary schools.
 Read her story Law, war no bar to longtime educator by Frank Gray published October 16, 2014 in The Journal Gazette newspaper.
 And her October 14, 2014 Fort Wayne Newspapers Legacy.com obituary.